Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2025-10-24-MEZZI_EFFECT.md

 ---

-## A Preprint Research

-This framework remains in preprint status and has not undergone formal peer review.
-All findings, correlations, fits, and interpretations should be considered provisional and exploratory.

-The <a href="https://justpeers.com/" target="_blank" rel="noopener noreferrer"> Full Results and Computational Code</a> are provided for independent verification.

-Critiques and attempts to reproduce/refute are welcome.

- ---

 ## The Problem of Galaxy Rotation Curves

 The observed flat rotation curves, where stars maintain high velocities at large galactic radii, contradict the Newtonian predictions.
 This anomaly has presented a significant challenge to our understanding of gravity and the distribution of visible matter in galaxies.

-The prevailing explanation invokes dark matter, a non interactive form of matter that permeates galaxies, providing the additional gravitational pull needed to explain the observations.
+The working explanation invokes dark matter, a non interactive form of matter that permeates galaxies, providing the additional gravitational pull needed to explain the observations.
 However, despite extensive searches, dark matter remains undetected.

 ---